canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-5.md

         todos //-> Todo.List[ Todo{id: 2, ...} ]
     })
     ```
-  - If your service layer does not match [can-query-logic]'s expectations,
+  - If your service layer does not match [can-query-logic]’s expectations,
-    it's far easier to configure than [can-set-legacy can-set].
+    it’s far easier to configure than [can-set-legacy can-set].
 For example, if
     your service layer uses `orderBy` instead of `sort`, you just need to provide functions that
-    translate back and forth between your servers parameters and `can-query-logic`'s [can-query-logic/query query format].
+    translate back and forth between your servers parameters and `can-query-logic`’s [can-query-logic/query query format].

     ```js
     import {DefineMap, DefineList, realtimeRestModel, QueryLogic} from "can";